Hezbollah–Israel conflict (2023–present): Human losses and displacement

 On 4 December 2024, the Lebanese Health Ministry reported that since 7 October 2023, Israeli attacks killed 4,047 people, including 316 children and 790 women, and injured 16,638 others.
 Among the dead were at least 41 Lebanese Army soldiers and more than 200 medics.
 Several UNIFIL workers and peacekeepers were injured in numerous attacks by both Israel and Lebanese militias.
-On 1 October 2025, the UN said that 103 civilians were killed by Israeli attacks since the ceasefire.
+By 25 November 2025, the Lebanese Health Ministry reported that Israeli attacks during the ceasefire had killed 331 people and injured 945.
+The UN said that at least 127 fatalities were civilians.
 At the height of the conflict in October 2024, more than 1.2 million Lebanese were displaced, including between 200,000 and 300,000 who fled into Syria.

 Infrastructure

 The conflict resulted in widespread destruction in Lebanon that was particularly seen in the south, east, and Dahieh—the southern suburbs of the capital, Beirut.
 According to the World Bank, 99,209 houses were damaged during the conflict, of which 18% were destroyed.
 By 31 October 2024, nearly 25% of the buildings in towns near the border were damaged or destroyed, with the most destruction occurring in Kfar Kila and Ayta ash-Shaab.
 Roughly 80% of the damage occurred after 2 October.
 In the areas that the IDF had captured during its ground invasion into Lebanon, 42% of buildings were destroyed, according to NBC News.

 Amnesty International reported the damaging or destruction of over 10,000 buildings between October 2024 and January 2025, with 70% of the buildings in Yaroun, Dhayra, and Al-Bustan being severely damaged or destroyed.
 UN-Habitat reported that 27% of buildings in Marjayoun and 15% of buildings in Bint Jbeil were damaged or destroyed, while the mayor of Kfar Kila stated that 90% of the homes in the village were destroyed during the conflict, with the remaining 10% sustaining damage.
 The scale of destruction in Dahieh was comparable to the 2006 Lebanon war, with 353 buildings in the area being destroyed and more than 6,000 houses damaged.
 The Hezbollah-linked newspaper Al Akhbar reported that the cost of damages in Dahieh was $630 million.

 More than 60 schools have been destroyed since September 2024, according to Save the Children.
 The Lebanese Health Ministry said that Israeli strikes damaged 68 hospitals, 63 primary healthcare facilities, and 177 ambulances.
 The World Health Organization reported that 47% of the attacks on health facilities resulted in fatalities.
 According to the United Nations Development Programme, Israeli attacks in the districts of Nabatieh, Bint Jbiel, Tyre, Baalbek, and Baabda damaged 48% of businesses, 36 health facilities, 40 water facilities, 18 telecommunication facilities, 36 public electricity facilities, and 83 educational institutions.